Do transfer students have to attend orientation?

 Yes!
 All transfer students are required to complete both FIUs Virtual Orientation and an in person Transfer Orientation.
 You will not be eligible to enroll in courses until both orientations are completed.

 Virtual Orientation (fully online) covers important information about your transition to FIU, including key resources you may need during your first term.
-To access the Virtual Orientation, log into your myFIU account, and scroll down to the Admissions section at the bottom of your Student Center.
-Click on the Virtual Orientation by following the activity guide within the “Orientation” tile.
+To access the Virtual Orientation, log into your myFIU account, and scroll down to the “Orientation” tile of your Student Center.
+Complete the Virtual Orientation by following the activity guide within the “Orientation” tile.

 Transfer Orientation (in person) focuses on transfer credits, financial aid, advising, and registration.
 You will be eligible to attend this orientation once you complete Virtual Orientation.

-For more information or questions about Virtual or Transfer Orientation, visit Orientation and Parent Programs.
+For more information or questions about Virtual or Transfer Orientation, visit Orientation and Family Programs.

 Are family members/friends allowed to attend the academic advising session with me during orientation?

 No. Guests are welcomed to attend orientation, however, only students and academic advisors are present in the academic advising session.

 After I pay my enrollment deposit, how do I know what classes to take?